-Consider Your Calendar: If you're meeting with clients or scheduling a business lunch, dress on the conservative side out of to respect the people you're meeting with; save the casual comfort for a time when you'll be in the office all day.
+Consider Your Calendar: If you're meeting with clients or scheduling a business lunch, dress on the conservative side out of respect for the people you're meeting with.Save the casual comfort for a time when you'll be in the office all day.

 What Not to Wear When the Dress Code is Business Casual

 When the dress code is business casual, it's not appropriate to wear your favorite old t-shirt, ripped jeans, ratty sneakers, or flip-flops.
 Remember the "business" part of business casual, and leave your old comfortable clothes at home: outfits should still be clean, pressed, and fit properly.

 Avoid clothing with logos or potentially offensive words or graphics.

 Men do not have the option to skip shaving or to go without a belt.
 Women should not wear anything that's too tight, flowing, short, or low cut.
 Make sure that bra straps aren't visible.
 And it's a good idea to keep makeup natural and low-key.

 What to Wear When There's No Dress Code

 What do you wear when there's no dress code at all, and almost anything goes?
 How casual is too casual?
 Here are tips for both men and women for what to wear to work and job interviews when there's no dress code at all.